huddy67/Morrill-Hudson-Portfolio/mapthemaze2.md

-# Project Introduction
+# Project Introduction (Command Line Interface)
 This was our second project of the year.
 In this project, we worked primarily in the linux terminal on UTM which is a virtual machine ran on mac.
+Common Line Interface is something that is important if you are in the filed of netowrking because it allows you to know the text needed so that the computer can interpret and display for the user.
 We learned the following commands, which were needed as prior knowledge during the activities.

 ### Commands